hrydgard/ppsspp-site/docs/settings/graphics.md

 * Vulkan: The recommended backend on most devices, if available.
 On Mac, this will use MoltenVK if available.
 * OpenGL: The compatibility option on Android, and available on a lot of other devices too.
 * D3D11: Windows-only.
 Good alternative to Vulkan if you're on Windows, very fast and high compatibility.
 * D3D9: Windows-only.
 Mainly useful on very old laptops with Intel GPUs.
+Will no longer be available from PPSSPP 1.20.

 ### Rendering resolution